l00sy4/l00sy4.github.io/_posts/2023-11-29-Bypassing UAC with FodHelper.md

 Let's try out a console app that will make `fodhelper.exe` execute our payload, marked as `<PAYLOAD>`

-> All of the apps created in this post are on my GitHub, check them out!
+> All of the projects created in this post are on my GitHub, check them out!
 Don't forget to turn off`Cloud-Delivered protection` and `Automatic sample submission`.
 {: .prompt-info }

 ```C#